pydantic/logfire/docs/roadmap.md

 You'll be able to connect to our Postgres database directly from an external service, and query Logfire data directly from your local machine.

-### Enable Anonymous Projects

-You'll be able to create a project without an account, and start sending logs to Logfire.

 ### Schema Catalog

 We want to build a catalog of Pydantic Models/Schemas as outlined